zhenliuZJU/huyingdong/_pages/about.md

 * M.S. in Computer Science and Technology, Harbin Institute of Technology, 2021
 * Ph.D. in Computer Science and Technology, Harbin Institute of Technology, 2025 (expected) --> Hi, this is Yingdong Hu.
 I am a second-year (2023~) Ph.D. student in Electronic and Computer Engineering department, the Hongkong University of Science and Technology, advised by Prof. [Jun ZHANG](https://eejzhang.people.ust.hk/home.html).
-My research focuses on **Fast Reconstruction and Remote Representation**, including fast and dense 3D reconstruction, 3D streaming, holographic communication, etc.
+My research focuses on **3D/4D Reconstruction, Delivery and Present**, including feed forward 3D/4D reconstruction, 3D streaming, holographic communication, etc.

 <!-- - &#x1F525; **I'm looking for internship opportunities in human-centric reconstruction!!!** -->